 Teachers play a significant role in training future leaders.
 Mathematics teachers help to educate our doctors, engineers, scientists and business leaders in basic skills required to do their jobs every day.
-The nationally recognized Mathematics Education program at the University of Oklahoma offers its students excellent preparation for this responsibility with in-class education and hands-on opportunities.
+The Mathematics Education program at the University of Oklahoma offers its students excellent preparation for this responsibility with in-class education and hands-on opportunities.

 Students spend more than 120 hours observing and tutoring in the classroom.
 These field experiences prepare students for student teaching internships, which typically last 16 weeks.
 Students work in the classroom observing, creating lesson plans and teaching.

 The curriculum for a Bachelor of Science degree with teaching certification is designed to be completed within four years, though this can vary depending on when the student becomes a fully admitted student to the college.

 A Mathematics Education student graduates with a Bachelor of Science in Education degree.
 With a Bachelor of Science in Education degree, a student may choose to pursue graduate degrees in a multitude of disciplines.